dotnet/arcade/repro-environment.md

 # Dev chooses target environment

 ### Requirements
+- *Dev must have Microsoft credentials that we can manage
 - Be able to choose a specific hash, or latest from a given repo
 - Button on MC OR single command line to request
+- VSTS git hashes are currently a non-requirement

 ### Implementation (early) Notes
 For an initial "strawman", the current idea is to use Jenkins to basically redo a run, but not publish or update the PR, and then give the machine to the dev to poke around with.